meyersj/python_dfa/README.md

 python_dfa
 ==========

-simple dfa implementation with python
+Simple DFA implementation written in Python.

-Written as extra credit for PSU CS311 as the final will not be kind to us.
+Written as extra credit for PSU's CS311, as the final will not be kind to us.

-TODO:
-- Machine that recognizes jeff or ruben's name in a string